MengDriver/Hello-World/README.md

 Now, I'm offically landing on GitHub.
 And maybe it's time for me to seriously develop something meaningful to this world.

-I wanna thank God adn this world for what it gives me.
+I wanna thank God and this world for what it gives me.

 Thank you so much.